GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/release-notes/1.1/en.md

 - Translate post
 - Translate posts in bulk
 - Import a post from another WordPress site
+- Export a post into another WordPress site
 - (Webhook for InstaWP) Register a new subscriber on Mailchimp (change status from `"draft"` to `"publish` to enable it)

 ## Added Settings to enable or disable installing the setup data